 Blood glucose levels rise (usually higher than 300 mg/dL) because the liver produces glucose to try to combat the problem.
 However the cells cannot pull in that glucose without insulin.

 Diabetic ketoacidosis may lead to a diagnosis of type 1 diabetes, because it is often the first symptom that causes a person to see a doctor.
 It can also be the result of increased insulin needs in someone already diagnosed with type 1 diabetes.
 Infection, trauma, heart attack, or surgery can lead to diabetic ketoacidosis in such cases.
 Missing doses of insulin can also lead to ketoacidosis in people with diabetes.

-type 2 diabetescan develop ketoacidosis, but it is rare.
+People with type 2 diabetes can develop ketoacidosis, but it is rare.
 It is usually triggered by a severe illness.
 People of Hispanic and African-American ethnicity seem to be more likely to have ketoacidosis as a complication of type 2 diabetes.